 Bred by Carol Rose, of Gainesville, Texas, Desire Some Freckles was born to be good.
 She was a daughter of the great Freckles Playboy and out of Genuine Desire, a winning daughter of Genuine Doc from a stellar female family who would eventually produce the winners of more than $650,000.

-In addition to the $1.6 million in progeny earnings Desire Some Freckles would eventually add to that maternal line, another daughter of Genuine Desire, Playguns Desire (by Playgun), would illustrate the family’s propensity to produce great broodmares with another $895,000 in progeny earnings.
+In addition to the $1.6 million in progeny earnings Desire Some Freckles would eventually add to that maternal line, her half sister Playguns Desire (Playgun x Genuine Desire), would illustrate the family’s propensity to produce great broodmares with another $895,000 in progeny earnings.

 “Dad had a lot of success on that mare early on, not as much as he did her 5- and 6-year-old years, but the success that he had on her really gave those guys the itch for us to move down to Baldwin County, which is where we live now [near the neighboring city of Summerdale],” he said.
 “So that mare, she basically changed the course of our life.”